 Pick up days for our 8 Weeks option is from 7 weeks 5 days to 8 weeks.
 Pick up for our 11 Weeks program is from 10 weeks 5 days to 11 weeks.
 If we should offer a 12 week option, the pick up days for this program will be from 11 weeks 5 days to 12 weeks.
 We will occasionally keep a puppy until 16 weeks.

 All puppies, no matter when they will be picked up will have training in all areas listed above except for our 8 week old puppies.
 However, the level at which puppies will be trained is higher for 12 week old puppies than 11 week old puppies.
 Developmentally, puppies are able to learn much better and faster the older they are.

 In order to accommodate those who’d rather have an earlier pick-up with a less expensive price tag, we’ve decided to offer an 8 Week Option.
-The first four puppies from all upcoming litters will be reserved to those wanting our 11 Week option.
-If we offer the 8 weeks program for a litter, it will be for litters with more than 2 puppies per sex.
+The first two puppies from all upcoming litters will be reserved to those wanting our 11 Week option.
+We will limit

 The average Golden Retriever litter is between 7 and 8 puppies.
 We have averaged closer to 8.
 See our How We Reserve Our Puppies for details on how our new reservation system will work.

 What We Train In Our 8 Weeks Program